-Court or in this Plan, as to the U.S. Government only, nothing in the Plan or Confirmation Order will discharge, release, or otherwise preclude: (a) any liability of the Debtors, the Estates, or their respective successors to the U.S. Government solely to the extent arising on or after the Effective Date; (b) any liability to the U.S. Government that is not a Claim; (c) any valid right of setoff or recoupment of the U.S. Government against any of the Debtors; provided, however that any such right of setoff or recoupment must be allowable under applicable law, including section 553 of the Bankruptcy Code, and nothing herein shall grant a right of setoff or recoupment of claims among different Debtors or Estates and the U.S. Government; or (d) subject to the provisions of Section 11.10(a) of the Plan, any liability of the Debtors, their Estates, and each of their respective successors under environmental law to the U.S. Government as the owner or operator of property that such entity owns or operates after the Effective Date, except liability arising from an obligation to either reimburse costs expended or paid by the U.S. Government before the Petition Date or pay penalties owing to the U.S. Government for violations of environmental laws or regulations that occurred before the Petition Date.
-The releases, discharge and injunction provisions contained in the Plan and Confirmation Order are not intended and shall not be construed to bar the U.S. Government from, subsequent to the Effective Date, pursuing any police or regulatory action in accordance with the Bankruptcy Code.
+(b) Notwithstanding any provision of the Plan or the Confirmation Order to the contrary, as to the Government only, nothing in the Plan or Confirmation Order shall discharge, release, impair, or otherwise preclude: (i) any liability of the Debtors, the Estates, or their respective successors to the Government arising on or after the Confirmation Date; (ii) any liability to the Government that is not a Claim; (iii) any valid right of setoff or recoupment of the Government against any of the Debtors, provided, however that any such right of setoff or recoupment must be allowable under applicable law, including Section 553 of the Bankruptcy Code; or (iv) subject to the provisions of section 11.10(a) hereof, any liability of the Debtors, their Estates, and each of their respective successors under environmental law to any Governmental Unit (as defined by section 101(27) of the Bankruptcy Code) as the owner or operator of property that such entity owns or operates after the Confirmation Date, except liability arising from an obligation to either reimburse costs expended or paid by the Government before the Petition Date or pay penalties owing to the Government for violations of environmental laws or regulations that occurred before the Petition Date.
+Nothing in this Plan or Confirmation Order be deemed to have limited or expanded the jurisdiction of the Bankruptcy Court, or another court, commission or tribunal, as may be applicable, to make determinations as to any of the foregoing.